My life wears a sarong sash of

 beware the gáe bolga.

-Fleet-footed ranger fires a fletched arrow,
+fleet-footed ranger fires a fletched arrow,

 studded with the twinkle of time, tearing